mihaita-tinta/split-mate-poc/README.md

 # split-mate-poc
+This project is the supporting material of [From Strategic Design to Modular, Eventful, and Reliable Systems](https://www.meetup.com/bucharest-big-data-meetup/events/307912553/) meetup presentation.
+You can also find more information from my Medium [post](https://mihaita-tinta.medium.com).

+# Description
 This application helps friends split various costs.
 It represents a Proof-Of-Concept to address several things:
 - Apply Strategic Design to discover key deliverables and the business domain